Film Production Insurance: Why it is Needed.

 Production insurance is a vital part of any production.
 All productions should be insured to protect the producers from financial disaster resulting from property damage or liability arising from the production or post-production process.
 Even if the producer is willing to assume these risks, they will still need insurance for the following reasons:

 The contractual reason is simple.
-If you are under contract with a broadcaster or distributor, most likely the contract will require you to have insurance coverage before you can access your payment draw-downs.
+If you are under contract with a broadcaster, financier or distributor, most likely the contract will require you to have insurance coverage before you can access your first draw-down.

-The type of policy you need depends on the type of project you plan to make.
+The type and scope of insurance coverage you need depends on the type of project you plan to make.
 If you are making a short music video, the type of policy you want will differ from a filmmaker who aims to make a feature film.
 There are basically three policy types: Annual, Short-Term project specific and Long-Term project specific policies

 Try to give your broker three to five days to arrange the coverage for you: this will ensure your broker has enough time to obtain the best price and coverage available in the marketplace.

-Equipment insurance covers any and all film equipment used in your filmmaking process and production.
+Equipment insurance covers production or post-production equipment used in relation to the creation of your production.
 This policy will cover loss, damage, theft, etc. to your rented or owned equipment.

 Film Production Insurance: Why it is needed